networkservicemesh/networkservicemesh/docs/guide-build.md

 make format
 ```

 It may be useful to have `goimports -w -local github.com/networkservicemesh/networkservicemesh` installed as on save hook in your editor.
-[This page](https://godoc.org/golang.org/x/tools/cmd/goimports) may help you to achieve this.
+[Go imports doc page](https://godoc.org/golang.org/x/tools/cmd/goimports) may help you to achieve this.

 ## Static analysis of code
 Get code static analyzer tool: